GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/lit-gpt-demo/README.md

 `nNodes` refers to the number of GKE GPU nodes in the GKE NodePool (specified by `nodePool`) for running the LitGPT job.
 Note that the value of `nNodes` cannot exceed the total number of GKE GPU nodes in that NodePool.

-`gcsBucket `refers to a GCS bucket.
-In the example above,  `litgpt-public-bucket` contains the pre-copied versions of openwebtext dataset.
-Alternatively, you can use your own GCS bucket (e.g. named `myBucket`).

 `jobTimestamp `needs to be a timestamp or a unique identifier.

+`gcsExperimentBucket `refers to a GCS bucket where to store the experimental logs and output.

-`experimentDir `refers to a directory in the GCS bucket (specified by `gcsBucket`) for logging.
+`experimentDir `refers to a directory in the GCS bucket (specified by `gcsExperimentBucket`) for logging.
 In the example above,` pir-pythia-6.9b/training_logs/` is a directory already set up for logging in the shared GCS bucket `litgpt-public-bucket`.  \
 Alternatively, you can create your own directory (e.g. named `logDir`) under your own GCS bucket (e.g. named `myBucket`).
 Then the logs will be saved at the target location (e.g. `gs://myBucket`/`logDir`) designated by the parameter `experimentDir`.

+`gcsDataBucket `refers to a GCS bucket where your data is stored.
+In the example above, `litgpt-public-bucket` contains the pre-copied versions of openwebtext dataset.
+Alternatively, you can use your own GCS bucket (e.g. named `myBucket`).

-`dataDir `refers to a directory in the GCS bucket (specified by `gcsBucket`) for training data.
+`dataDir `refers to a directory in the GCS bucket (specified by `gcsDataBucket`) for training data.
 In the example above, `openwebtext_dataset` is a directory containing the training data in the shared GCS bucket `litgpt-public-bucket`. \
 Alternatively, you can create your own directory (e.g. named `dataSourceDir`) under your own GCS bucket (e.g. named `myBucket`).
 Then the training data will be loaded from the source location (e.g. `gs://myBucket/dataSourceDir/train.bin` and `gs://myBucket/dataSourceDir/val.bin`) designated by the parameter `dataDir`.

 `image `refers to the Docker image set up for LitGPT.
 The value of this flag is in the following format:  `<repository_location>-docker.pkg.dev/<project>/<repository_name>/litgpt-full:<tag>`